netdata/netdata/docs/netdata-agent/configuration/optimize-the-netdata-agents-performance.md

 resources when the node has CPU resources to space.
 If the node reaches 100% CPU utilization, the Agent is stopped first to ensure your applications get any available resources.

-To reduce CPU usage you can (either one or a combination of the following actions):
+To reduce CPU usage, you can (either one or a combination of the following actions):

 1. [Disable machine learning](#disable-machine-learning),
 2. [Use streaming and replication](#use-streaming-and-replication),